 French Eclectic Style: 1915-1945

-During the 1920's, probably as a result of America's involvement in the war, photographic studies of simple French homes became very popular in this country.
+During the 1920s, probably as a result of America's involvement in the war, photographic studies of simple French homes became very popular in this country.
 These studies provided architects with direct models for homeowners who wished to imitate this European style.
-And, Americans who served in World War I were familiar with the simple French country houses they saw there.
+Alsp, Americans who served in World War I were familiar with the simple French country houses they saw there.

-This home located at 116 West Church Street has many French Eclectic features; deeply pitched roof, dormers, double hung leaded glass windows, an informal door with an arched overhang.
+This home located at 116 West Church Street has many French Eclectic features, deeply pitched roof, dormers, double-hung leaded-glass windows, and an informal door with an arched overhang.

 This home is at 50 Woodward Drive in the Forest Hills area of Perinton.
 It has a massive hipped roof with the ridge parallel to the front of the house, center entrance and through-the-cornice wall dormers.

-Windows are double hung or casement style and are paired or tripled, sometimes with small leaded panes.
+Windows are doubl- hung or casement style, and are paired or tripled, sometimes with small leaded panes.
 Often, the upper windows have through-the-cornice wall dormer windows.

 For an index of other styles that can be found in the Perinton area go to the Architectural Styles page in the History section.